ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 You might notice that the controller in the example above implicitly requires an instance of `evolver.device.Evolver` to be passed into its constructor, in order to access the hardware it needs.
-The framework normally does this for you (it will both construct the object and pass in the Evovler), but it may be desired to have a controller which depends only on that which is specified in its config and takes in hardware explicitly, which can operate independently of the application framework.
+The framework normally does this for you (it will both construct the object and pass in the eVolver), but it may be desired to have a controller which depends only on that which is specified in its config and takes in hardware explicitly, which can operate independently of the application framework.